Owen013/Hikers-Mod/README.md

 ![HikersMod04](https://user-images.githubusercontent.com/96493201/193693118-bb18cf4a-33eb-4bb3-98ad-d148117f4967.png)

 ## Sprinting
-The sprinting feature (which is enabled by default) allows you to run faster if you hold the thrust-down button while moving!
+The sprinting feature (which is enabled by default, unless you're dreaming) allows you to run faster if you hold the thrust-down button while moving!
+Sprinting can be disabled entirely, enabled only in the real world, or enabled everywhere.

 ![HikersMod03](https://user-images.githubusercontent.com/96493201/193676392-6a03cf77-e81e-4925-bd69-b085b2c804e2.png)